 Email your export invoices (don’t post them)

-You should really email invoices no matter where they’re going, but it’s especially helpful when exporting.
+You should email invoices no matter where they’re going, but it’s especially helpful when exporting.
 Foreign postal addresses follow unfamiliar formats, which can be hard to get right.
-And besides, international post is slow.
+And besides, international posting is slow.
 Email your invoice as a PDF attachment or send an online invoice.

 Receiving money from abroad

 When trading overseas, aim to use a well-established international payment gateway.
-Debit card, credit card and automated clearing house (ACH) are trusted and convenient methods.
+Debit cards, credit cards, and automated clearing houses (ACH) are trusted and convenient methods.
 Just be aware that there will be a transaction fee of 2% to 4% of the total invoice, so it’s not ideal for really big orders.

 For larger orders, consider a telegraphic transfer through your bank.
 If you’re worried that your customer may not have the money to pay, request a letter of credit from their bank.
 It’s not a guarantee that you’ll get your money, but it will assure you they have the cash available to do the deal.

 Make payment instructions very clear on your export invoice.
 It pays to get them translated into the official language of the country you’re exporting to.